lnxusr1/query-commander/docs/roadmap.md

     - AWS CloudFormation / CDK

 !!! note
-    The enabling of these features are being worked in parallel so as minor releases are published it may look a bit random as to which features on the list are enabled.
+    These features are being worked in parallel so as minor releases are published it may look a bit random as to which features on the list are enabled.
 That will be directly driven by the time required to complete the integration and perform any reasonable testing.

 ## Future Thinking